Lobo (character)

-Lobo is a fictional antihero appearing in comic books published by DC Comics.
+Lobo is an antihero appearing in American comic books published by DC Comics.
 He was created by Roger Slifer and Keith Giffen, and first appeared in Omega Men #3 (June 1983).
-He is an alien from the utopian planet of Czarnia, and works as an interstellar mercenary and bounty hunter.
+He is an alien from the planet Czarnia, and works as an interstellar mercenary and bounty hunter.
 Lobo was first introduced as a hardened villain in the 1980s, but he soon fell out of use with writers.
 He remained in limbo until his revival as a bounty hunter with his own comic in the early 1990s.

-One of the key factors in this revival was the distinct and influential artwork of Simon Bisley, whose exaggerated and dynamic style helped redefine the character and significantly contributed to his popularity.
-Bisley's work on the Lobo series, starting with the miniseries Lobo: The Last Czarnian in 1990, was instrumental in cementing Lobo's place in the 1990s American comic book scene.
+One of the key factors in this revival was considered to be the distinct and influential artwork of Simon Bisley, whose exaggerated and dynamic style helped redefine the character and significantly contributed to his popularity.

 Writers attempted to use Lobo as a parody of the 1990s trend towards "grim and gritty" superhero stories, but he was instead enthusiastically accepted by fans of the trend.
 This popularity led to the character having a much higher profile in DC Comics stories from then on, as well as starring roles in various series in the decades since.

-Lobo has been substantially adapted into media outside comics.
+Lobo has been adapted into media outside comics.
 Brad Garrett, David Sobolov, John DiMaggio, and Fred Tatasciore, among others, have voiced the character in animation and video games.
-Lobo made his live-action debut in Krypton (2018–2019), portrayed by Emmett J. Scanlan, and will make his cinematic debut in the DC Universe film Supergirl (2026), portrayed by Jason Momoa.
+Lobo made his live-action debut in Krypton (2018–2019), portrayed by Emmett J. Scanlan, and made his cinematic debut in the DC Universe film Supergirl (2026), portrayed by Jason Momoa.

 Character development

 The character had a short run as one of DC's most popular characters throughout the 1990s.
 This version of Lobo was intended to be a satire of the Marvel Comics superhero Wolverine.
-In issue #41 of Deadpool, a separate Marvel series, Lobo was parodied as "Dirty Wolff", a large blue-skinned man who drove a demonic motorcycle.
-He was also parodied in the Image Comics series Bloodwulf and as "Bolo" in the Topps Comics series Satan's Six.

-Simon Bisley's biker lifestyle played a significant role in shaping Lobo's redesign, infusing the character with a rugged, rebellious aesthetic that resonated with fans.
+Simon Bisley's biker lifestyle played a significant role in shaping Lobo's design, infusing the character with a rugged, rebellious aesthetic that resonated with fans.

 In a 2006 interview, Keith Giffen said: "I have no idea why Lobo took off...
 I came up with him as an indictment of the Punisher, Wolverine hero prototype, and somehow he caught on as the high violence poster boy.
 Go figure".
 He later stated that both Lobo and Ambush Bug were derived from Lunatik, a character he created in high school.

-Lobo was the favorite DC Comics character of Stan Lee.
+In issue #41 of Deadpool, a separate Marvel series, Lobo was parodied as "Dirty Wolff", a large blue-skinned man who drove a demonic motorcycle.
+He was also parodied in the Image Comics series Bloodwulf and as "Bolo" in the Topps Comics series Satan's Six.
+Lobo was Stan Lee’s favorite DC Comics character.